gsapijaszko/flora_sil/guide/flora_silesiae.md

   [...]
 ```

-Feel free to spot an error or add missing data.
-If you recognize some
+Feel free to participate, spot an error or add missing data.
+If you
-locations where geographical coordinates are missing – please add.
+recognize some locations where geographical coordinates are missing –
+please add.

 #### Tools and resources used to find the coordinates